Thank you for reading our post, please rate this article at the end.

 Skate

-The main distinction between this type and the cross-country is that the skate is resistant to torsion not to mention that they are a bit short.
-The other minute difference between the cross-country and skate styles lies in the technique.
-It is here that, there is the pushing off of reminiscent so that you catapult yourself in front and especially when putting on the ice skates.
+The main distinction between this type and the cross-country is that the skate is a bit short and resistant to torsion.
+The technique is the other minute difference between the cross-country and skate styles.
+Here, there is the pushing off of reminiscent so that you catapult yourself in front, especially when putting on the ice skates.

 -